Namco Museum Vol. 2

 Namco Museum Vol. 2 is a video game compilation developed and published by Namco for the PlayStation in 1996.

 Gameplay

-Namco Museum Vol. 2 includes the original Namco arcade hits Super Pac-Man, Gaplus, Xevious, Mappy, Grobda, and Dragon Buster.
-Although this is only true of the NTSC and PAL versions of the game, as the Japanese version contain the early Namco games Cutie Q and a secret Hidden game Bomb Bee.
+Namco Museum Vol. 2 includes the original Namco arcade hits Super Pac-Man (non-Japanese versions only), Gaplus, Xevious, Mappy, Grobda, and Dragon Buster.
+The Japanese version also includes Cutie Q and Bomb Bee, which are not included in the international versions.

 Reception

 Next Generation reviewed the PlayStation version of the game, rating it two stars out of five, and stated that "Only the most die-hard classic game collectors will want this disc, and they'll only want half of it.
 Namco should more closely consider the future line-up in its classic series."